 Students request either type of summer work study by filling out a Summer Aid Application on Cyberbear, following the instructions, and noting deadlines on the form.

 After being approved for either type of summer work study, the student must submit a new work-study hire form for the summer.
-Summer Hire Forms may be requested on this page.
+Summer Hire Forms may be requested.
 At the end of the summer, the student will need to submit a new hire form for the academic year (only one form for fall and spring) if they have been awarded work-study for the school year.
-Once a student has been approved and has turned in a hire form, they may begin work as early as May 9th and must end by August 14th.
+Once a student has been approved and has turned in a hire form, they may begin work as early as May 8th and must end by August 27th.

 Summer Hire Forms may be requested on this page.